Loch Doon Walk

 Distance: 14 miles

-Loch Doon is situated about 18 miles east of Ayr, 3 miles east of the town of Dalmellington.
+Loch Doon is 18 miles east of Ayr, 3 miles east of the town of Dalmellington.
 This is a popular walk, cycle run or drive.
 The road is tar but narrow and winding so if you go by car, you will rarely get out of second gear.
 About 20 miles per hour is fast enough anyway as sheep, walkers and cyclists share the road.

 Below is the car park at the start of the hill road to the loch.
 This park is just over 1 mile east of Dalmellington next to the road signed A713 to Castle Douglas & Dumfries.
 From here, it is about seven miles to Loch Doon Castle on the far southeast side of the loch, a popular walk there and back.